parikhparam28/ParamParikh/README.md

 ## 🙋‍♂️ About Me

-- 🔭 A 3rd year undergraduate at LNMIIT
+- 🔭 A final year undergraduate student at LNMIIT

 - 👯 I’m looking to collaborate on **OpenSource Projects**